 Great progress has been made in closing that gap.
-In 2000, then Secretary-General Kofi Annan launched the United Nations Girls' Education Initiative (UNGEI), a global partnership, and girls' education came into focus as a top
+In 2000, then Secretary-General Kofi Annan launched the United Nations Girls' Education Initiative (UNGEI), a global partnership, and girls' education came into focus as a top priority for development organizations.

-A student writes on a chalkboard at a non-formal girls' school supported by educational materials from UNICEF, in Jalalabad, Afghanistan, in 2000. © UNICEF/UNI120959/LEMOYNE priority for development organizations.
 UNICEF became the host of the UNGEI secretariat and an active partner in its activities.
 Seizing on a moment of progress and promise, champions of gender equality unleashed a celebration of 'girl power' that found worldwide resonance.